EnhancedNetwork/TOHE-Docs/Translations.md

 <summary><b><font color=gray>Not Available</font></b></summary>

 <b>This is a Work in Progress!</b><br>
 You cannot currently download custom translations for your build of Town of Host: Enhanced as there are none currently available.
-This page will be updated once some Custom Translations are submitted.
+This page will be updated once some Custom Translations are submitted.<br>
+SUBMIT YOUR OWN in the #website-feedback channel using the `Custom Translation` Tag!

 > Submitted by: Thou Mother
 </details>